IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/pie-chart.md

 <div class="divider--half"></div>

 ## $PlatformShort$ Pie Chart Others Category
-Sometimes, the underlying data for the pie chart component will contain many items with small values.
+Sometimes, the underlying data for the pie chart will contain many items with small values.
 In this case, the Others category will permit automatic aggregation of several data values into a single slice

 In the sample below, the `OthersCategoryThreshold` is set to 2, and `OthersCategoryType` is set to Number.
 Therefore, items with value less than or equal to 2 will be assigned to the “Others” category.